Office of Elementary and Secondary Education, Department of Education.

 I. Funding Opportunity Description

-Competitive Preference Priority: For FY 2017 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
-Under 34 CFR 75.105(c)(2)(i), we award up to an additional 15 points to an application, depending on how well the application meets this priority.
+Competitive Preference Priorities: For FY 2020 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are competitive preference priorities.
+Under 34 CFR 75.105(c)(2)(i) we award up to an additional 5 points to an application for Competitive Preference Priority 1 and up to an additional 15 points to an Start Printed Page 65792application for Competitive Preference Priority 2, depending on how well the application meets these priorities.

 These priorities are:

 Competitive Preference Priority 1—Fostering Flexible and Affordable Paths to Obtaining Knowledge and Skills.
 (Up to 5 points)